BadrAlioui/forthProject/README.md

 -   **Tooltips and Other Bootstrap Features**: Inspired by the course [Bootstrap 5 - The Ultimate Training](https://www.udemy.com/course/bootstrap-5-la-formation-ultime/) on Udemy.
 -   **Contact Page Creation**: Based on the tutorial from [GeeksforGeeks](https://www.geeksforgeeks.org/create-a-contact-form-using-html-css-javascript/).

+### Features for the future

+A great addition to this booking system would be a notification feature.
+For example, the sytem could send an alert to the restaurant whenever a client makes a reservstion.
+This is would make communication faster and ensure the restaurant can respond to users quickly.

 ## Acknowledgements

 -   My Mentor Rahul for his ongoing support and feedback